kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Concept names and links:**
    [DJI Dock 3 + Matrice 4D/4TD — Station « drone-in-a-box » pour inspections industrielles & suivi de chantier](enterprise.dji.com/dock-3), [Video Introduction](https://enterprise.dji.com/dock-3/video)<br />

-🔹 **Why it matters to Futtech:**
+🔹 **Why it matters to Futtech and Eviot:**
-   After investigating the [difference between UAV and Drones](https://www.google.com/search?q=uav+vs+drone) (Unmanned Aerial Vehicle), the exposure to the idea of a Vehicle that guides itself from point A to point B sounds in alignment with the idea of ANGEL-j25.<br />
+   The use of a drone in order to MARC (Monitor-Automate-Remote-Control) is an idea that I didn't know was explorable.
+Automating the flight according to a defined program in order to monitor events.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    [Autonomous vehicles (AVs), or self-driving cars](www.google.com/search?q=autonomous+vehicles) A combination of hardware and software in order to enabling your everyday vehicle to 'act of its own accord', so to speak.
 That's beautiful.
 I am interested in engaging with the technology powering them.<br />